suhyeon0123/SplitRegex/README.md

 # Regular Expression Synthesis via Divide-and-Conquer Approach
-Generating set of labelled strings from set of strings by spliting each string to determine the boundaries of sub expression .
+Generating set of labelled strings from set of strings by spliting each string to determine the boundaries of sub expression.

 - This product includes software (seq2seq base model) developed at https://github.com/IBM/pytorch-seq2seq
 - This product use fado module from https://github.com/0xnurl/fado-python3